 Post-doctoral Programs Available Advanced training in pediatric psychology and child clinical psychology have been integral parts of the University of Oklahoma Health Sciences Center (OUHSC) since the 1960's.
-Pediatric Psychology post-doctoral fellows participate in a variety of activities on medical inpatient units, the consultation and liasion service, and in medical and psychological outpatient clinics.
-Child clinical therapy and assessment experiences are also avaiable.
+Pediatric Psychology post-doctoral fellows participate in a variety of activities on medical inpatient units, the consultation and liaison service, and in medical and psychological outpatient clinics.
+Child clinical therapy and assessment experiences are also available.
 The Center on Child Abuse and Neglect (CCAN) provides in-depth training in a broad range of clinical and research aspects in child maltreatment.
-In addidition, experiences are also available in neuropsyuchological assessment and child clinical assessment and treatment.
-The faculty includes seventeen psychologists and other medicatl health professionals to provide supervision and mentoring.
+In addiition, experiences are also available in neuropsychological assessment and child clinical assessment and treatment.
+The faculty includes seventeen psychologists and other medical health professionals to provide supervision and mentoring.
 To download a copy of the Postdoctoral Fellowship in Clinical Psychology application and instructions please click here.
 If you are interested in the Clinical Psychology Internship, click here for more information and the application.

 Student Observation Opportunities Student observation opportunities are available within the section.
-To download a copy of the application form please click here (Word Document).
-Once filled out, email the completed application to Keri Pierce at Keri-Pierce@ouhsc.edu If you have have any questions about the clinics/programs available for observation, please refer to the appropriate sections of this website for descriptions.
+To download a copy of the application form please click here.
+Once filled out, email the completed application to Kacey Eastman.
+If you have have any questions about the clinics/programs available for observation, please refer to the appropriate sections of this website for descriptions.

 CHILD ABUSE MEDICAL EXAMINER TRAINING This two day conference focuses on identifying physical signs of child abuse, as well as working with the Oklahoma Department of Human Services, and the court system.
 The objectives of this course include defining the role of a Child Abuse Medical Examiner and providing information so the participants will be able to correctly diagnose physical and sexual abuse in children.
 This training is only for medical personnel.
 For more information contact Tricia Gardner, JD.